graphql-aspnet/graphql-aspnet.github.io/docs/advanced/directives.md

 This directive will extend the resolver of a field, as its declared in the schema, to turn any strings into lower case letters.

-Notice the slight difference in this type system directive vs. the `@toUpper` execution directive above.
-Where as toUpper was declared as a PostResolver on the field document part, this directive extends the primary resolver of an `IGraphField` and effects any queries that request this field.

 ```csharp
     public class ToLowerDirective : GraphDirective
     {